 Research Profile

-I am a Postdoctoral Researcher at the Institute for Data, Systems, and Society at MIT, focusing on the spatial-temporal heterogeneity of human-technology interactions.
-I am particularly interested in the intersection of the energy, mobility, and building sectors in the context of climate change and digitalization.
-My interdisciplinary research connects engineering, data science, urban design, and social science.
-I use a variety of methods from these disciplines, e.g., agent-based modeling, geospatial data analyses, choice experiments, and interviews.
-By leveraging high-resolution spatial data, I work to provide nuanced decision support for industry and policymaking to enable synergies across sectors and foster sustainable living.
+I am a Postdoctoral Researcher at the Institute for Data, Systems, and Society at MIT, focusing on human-technology systems in the context of climate change and digitalization.
+I am particularly interested in how human-technology interactions evolve with changes in systems, how interventions can steer human-technology interactions, and how they affect the wider system dynamics and resulting infrastructure needs, and vice versa.
+My interdisciplinary research connects engineering and social sciences, using, e.g., agent-based modeling, data analyses, choice experiments, and interviews.
+By integrating qualitative and quantitative data, I work to provide nuanced decision support for industry and policymaking to design sustainable and resilient systems.
 I have attracted over 220,000 USD in research grants and fellowships, including from the Swiss National Science Foundation.
 I am passionate about increasing diversity and inclusion inside and outside of the research community through mentorship, teaching, and outreach.

 Publications